paritytech/polkadot-sdk/templates/minimal/README.md

 </div>

-ℹ️ This template is a minimal (in terms of complexity and the number of components) template for building a blockchain node.
+🤏 This template is a minimal (in terms of complexity and the number of components) template for building a blockchain node.

+🔧 It's runtime is configured of a single custom pallet as a staring point, and a handful of ready-made pallets such as a [Balances pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_balances/index.html).

+👤 The template has no consensus configured - it is best for experimenting with a single node network.

+## Template Structure

+A Polkadot SDK based project such as this one consists of:

+- 💿 a [Node](./node/README.md) - the binary application.
+- 🧮 the [Runtime](./runtime/README.md) - the core logic of the blockchain.
+- 🎨 the [Pallets](./pallets/README.md) - from which the runtime is constructed.

 ## Getting Started